Ric Flair: Final storylines and first retirement (2005–2008)

 Subsequently, he was involved in a rivalry with the Spirit Squad on Raw.
-On November 5, 2006, at Cyber Sunday, he captured the World Tag Team Championship from the Spirit Squad with Roddy Piper.
+On November 5 at Cyber Sunday, he captured the World Tag Team Championship from the Spirit Squad with Roddy Piper.
 On the November 13 episode of Raw, Flair and Piper lost the World Tag Team Championship to Rated-RKO, due to a disc problem with Piper and had to be flown immediately back to the United States as soon as Raw was off the air.
-On November 26, 2006, at Survivor Series, Flair was the sole survivor of a match that featured himself, Ron Simmons (replacing an injured Piper), Dusty Rhodes and Sgt.
+On November 26 at Survivor Series, Flair was the sole survivor of a match that featured himself, Ron Simmons (replacing an injured Piper), Dusty Rhodes and Sgt.
 Slaughter versus the Spirit Squad.

 Flair then began teaming with Carlito after Flair said that Carlito had no heart.
-Flair defeated Carlito in a match after which Carlito realized that Flair was right.
+Flair defeated Carlito in a match on the February 15, 2007 episode of Raw after which Carlito realized that Flair was right.
 Flair and Carlito faced off against Lance Cade and Trevor Murdoch in a number one contender's match for the World Tag Team Championship, but were defeated.
-The two teamed up on the WrestleMania 23 pre-show, and defeated the team of Chavo Guerrero and Gregory Helms.
+The two teamed up on the WrestleMania 23 pre-show on April 1, and defeated the team of Chavo Guerrero and Gregory Helms.
 After weeks of conflict between Flair and Carlito, the team split up when Carlito attacked Flair during a match on the April 30 episode of Raw.
-At Judgment Day, Flair defeated Carlito with the figure four leglock.
+At Judgment Day on May 20, Flair defeated Carlito with the figure four leglock.